octimot/StoryToolkitAI/docs/testing.md

 version, architecture, Python version, application commit/build, model names, FFmpeg version and Resolve version/edition when applicable) alongside each result.

+## Current manual release status

+The repository contains no completed manual result record for the intended `v1.0.0-rc.1` candidate.
+Both platform checklists are deliberately initialized to **Not run**.
+Until the release owner attaches environment- and artifact-specific evidence, all applicable checks below remain open:

+- source and packaged startup and clean shutdown;
+- installation, upgrade, signing/notarization or SmartScreen behavior, and uninstall for each published artifact;
+- FFmpeg discovery and a controlled invalid-path failure;
+- CPU and every advertised MPS/Metal or CUDA processing path, with evidence that accelerated work did not silently fall back;
+- native macOS notification presentation with quotes, newlines, Unicode, backslashes, and shell metacharacters;
+- one representative end-to-end transcription, including cancellation, save, reopen, and export;
+- queue progress, queued and active cancellation, dependencies, persistence, and recovery;
+- text and video search, UI responsiveness during preparation/search, and close-during-work behavior;
+- Assistant setup and a live provider request, including a safe failure case;
+- Resolve connection and reversible timeline operations in both source and packaged applications where that platform artifact supports Resolve;
+- copied stable-release projects, transcriptions, stories, settings, and queue data, with unintended format changes ruled out.

+An item that does not apply to the publication plan must be marked as such in the release issue.
+Leaving it unchecked is not evidence that it was waived.

 If a heavyweight automated test is added later, keep it out of the default suite behind an explicit opt-in command or marker, use repository-external